Paul Rabone: Second World War

 Just before the outbreak of the Second World War, No. 88 Squadron was sent to France as part of the Advanced Air Striking Force.
 During the Phoney War, it flew reconnaissance missions.
 Once the Battle of France commenced in May 1940, the squadron began offensive operations.
 On 10 May, it mounted an attack on a bridge at Maastricht.
 During this mission, his Battle was damaged by flak and he and his crew had to bail out.
 They landed behind enemy lines but after gaining civilian clothes were able to it make back to Dieppe after five days of walking.
-There they found three Hawker Hurricanes in various states of disrepair; cannibalising parts from the other two aircraft he was able to make one servicable and flew it to England.
+There they found three Hawker Hurricane fighters in various states of disrepair; cannibalising parts from the other two aircraft he was able to make one servicable and flew it to England.

 Rejoining his squadron, which was still in France, Rabone was shot down by a Messerschmitt Bf 109 fighter on 12 June while on another bombing mission, this time targeting a bridge over the Seine.
 Along with his crew, he bailed out and landed behind the British lines.
 A few days after they made their way back to No. 88 Squadron, it was withdrawn to England.
 While in France, he had flown in a total of 16 missions.

 Responding to a call for volunteers, Rabone joined Fighter Command and in August was posted to No. 145 Squadron, which operated the Hurricane.
 It was based at Drem at the time, resting from a period of service with No. 11 Group.
-Two months later it shifted to Tangmere and by this time he was a flying officer, having been promoted in September.
+Two months later it reentered the Battle of Britain with a shift to Tangmere.
+By this time he was a flying officer, having been promoted in September.
 On 12 October, he encountered two Bf 109 fighters near Dungeness, when they came at him out of the sun.
 All three aircraft flew in a tight circle and when one of the Bf 109s broke out of the flight pattern, Rabone shot it down.
 He managed to evade the other Bf 109, landing back at Tangmere with over 30 bullet holes in his aircraft.

 Night operations

 Later in October, Rabone was transferred to No. 422 Flight, operating Hurricanes from Shoreham and flying patrols during the day while also attempting interceptions at night.
-He shot down a Bf 109 on 6 November but later that month had to twice make emergency landings.
+He shot down a Bf 109 on 6 November and later that month had to twice make emergency landings.
 His unit switched to night fighting duties in December and was re-designated No. 96 Squadron, which was tasked with the defence of the Midlands.
 When Manchester and the Midlands was raided on the night of 22 December by a large force of around 300 bombers, he shot down one, having noticed the glare of its exhausts.
 The aircraft he shot down was one of only three destroyed that night.
 On a subsequent patrol, he suffered an engine failure and had to bail out.
 He landed in one of London's parks.